libjohn/blogdown-libjohn/content/publication/jrl-workshop-example.md

 publication_types = ["1","2","6"]

 # titles
-title = "Introduction to R: Data Transformations, Analysis, and Data Structures"
+title = "JRL's example publication-workshop"

 # Publication name and optional abbreviated version.
 publication = ""
 publication_short = ""
-date = "2017-09-01"
+date = "2017-07-03"

 # Abstract and optional shortened version.
-abstract = "A gentle introduction to the basics of the R statistical programming language using the RStudio development environment.
-Learn about managing your R projects, data types, variable assignments, data cleaning and visualization.
-No previous experience required." abstract_short = "Modern R using the tidyverse method"
+abstract = "Whenever a person starts with 'I remember when' you know you got problems.
+I remember when we used to tell stories that were about things which actually happened" abstract_short = "Truth is stranger than fiction but not nearly as interesting"

 # Does this page contain LaTeX math? (true/false)
 math = false